 A good start here is to pick the most suitable van for your trip in the first place.
 It’s not the time to opt for a manual drive vehicle when you’re most familiar with an automatic.
 And you need to feel comfortable and confident with the size of your campervan so that you’re not putting yourself or others in danger when manoeuvring.

 Use a route planning app or satnav if you can, to help you avoid road closures and possibly divert around queues and incidents.
 You just might need to ignore the estimated time of arrival (ETA) as remember, you’re in a bigger, heavier, slower vehicle.
 It’s not a race!
+If you need to call it a day earlier than expected, pull over and search for a nearby campsite on one of our recommended camping apps.

 The roads in NZ can twisty, hilly and narrow which will slow you down even more so remember take your time and drive to the conditions.
 It’s the best thing you can do care for the roads, yourself and the other drivers around you.
 It can be all too easy to feel pressured to speed up when there are cars behind you but simply pull over in a safe place and let them pass.
 And don’t worry if they honk their horns!
 That means “thanks”!